(Redirected from Florida Marlins)

 However, the Marlins failed to take the next step in 2010 and flailed around .500.
 A frustrated Loria had Gonzalez fired, tried unsuccessfully to attract a big-name manager, and then settled on Edwin Rodriguez, a skipper very much in the mold of the man he replaced.
 The Marlins continued to develop good young players, with Gaby Sanchez, Giancarlo Stanton and Logan Morrison all getting their first regular playing time that season.
 When the Marlins hit a dreadful slump in June of 2011, Loria changed skippers again; gone was Rodriguez, and back came McKeon, now aged 83.
 The Marlins played better for a month, but with Hanley Ramirez and Omar Infante injured in August, Josh Johnson gone for the season, and Chris Coghlan unproductive after winning the Rookie of the Year Award two seasons earlier, they had another dreadful month, sinking to the bottom of the NL East standings, a bad omen as they were counting down the games remaining before they would leave their unloved football stadium for a custom-made ballpark in downtown Miami, FL where they would play in 2012 under the name Miami Marlins.

 Marlins Park opened with a splash for the newly renamed Miami team, which also boasted a new skipper in Ozzie Guillen and some high-priced free agents in Jose Reyes, Mark Buehrle and Heath Bell.
 After starting the season well, however, the team quickly fell to the bottom of the NL East standings, where they finished the year with a record of 69-93, 29 games out of first place.
-Guillen clashed with both owner Loria and his players, and a number of strong performers from previous years, such as Gaby Sanchez, Hanley Ramirez, Omar Infante and Anibal Sanchez, were traded away during the year.
+Guillen clashed with both owner Loria and his players and made unfortunate comments to media that soured his relationship with the powerful local Cuban community, and a number of strong performers from previous years, such as Gaby Sanchez, Hanley Ramirez, Omar Infante and Anibal Sanchez, were traded away during the year.
 Guillen was fired shortly after the end of the season, to be replaced by Mike Redmond, a member of the 2003 World Series-winning team.
 The Marlins completely changed tack that offseason, trading Bell away, and then pulling off a huge blockbuster deal with the Toronto Blue Jays that saw most of the team's other veterans leave town, headed by the previous year's other free agent signees, Buehrle and Reyes, accompanied by ace Josh Johnson, C John Buck and IF/OF Emilio Bonifacio.
 In return, the Marlins received a package of mainly young players, in another of the periodic house-cleanings with which the franchise had become synonymous in its short history.
 It was quickly dubbed the third great Marlins fire sale, with observers and fans expressing disgust at being taken on another ride.

 - Rene Lachemann 1993-1996